-This is a controversial subject as a personality diagnosis is sometimes seen as an easy way of scapegoating people considered 'difficult' and a way of putting them in the 'too-hard basket'.
-There is also a considerable amount of misdiagnosis of other conditions such as Autism/Aspergers, PTSD, addictions, traumatic brain injury etc.
+Diagnosis is a controversial subject as a personality diagnosis is sometimes seen as an easy way of scapegoating people considered 'difficult' and a way of putting them in the 'too-hard basket'.
+There is also a considerable amount of misdiagnosis of other conditions such as Autism/Aspergers, PTSD, traumatic brain injury etc.

 This controversy is particularly true of BPD Borderline Personality Disorder.
 For people labelled with BPD, this diagnosis is often unhelpful as the evidence strongly suggests that BPD is most often the result of seriously disrupted childhoods including trauma, abuse or neglect.